-I’ve been working in adult social care for over 15 years, and I’ve spent a significant proportion of that time writing about it.
+I’ve been working in adult social care since 2006, and I’ve spent a significant proportion of that time writing about it.
 I’ve summarised statutory guidance, policy documents, research articles, campaign reports, news stories and relevant blogs to produce a monthly Developments in Adult Social Care bulletin email.
 I’ve drafted and edited procedures, guidance documents, newsletters and briefings, and proof-read and rewritten web pages, factsheets and ‘standard letters’.

 Much of my writing has been an attempt to explain the social care ‘system’ – trying first to make sense myself of all the complexities and processes and the associated jargon and acronyms, and then editing, rewriting and presenting information in a clear, concise and accessible form to support other people to understand it too.